 Regarding operations (claims and network services), the major outsourcing partner is an international claims handling and assistance company within the Munich Re group.
 Following Munich Re standards, it can be assumed in general that our partner is fit and proper.
-In addition, the Company has executed on site reviews in 2019 based on an audit plan to secure that necessary standards are in place.
-In 2020, the US network provider was replaced in order to provide better quality and improved cost containment to our clients on the American continents.

 On the Emergency Assistance side there is an external provider following international standards.